David Becker, MD

 Personal Statement and Approach

 My counseling practice is distinct from the medical practice.
-In this therapeutic environment, goals are mutually set and my approach is informed by psychodynamic and relational theories, including attachment theory and control-mastery theory.
+In this therapeutic environment, goals are mutually set and my approach is informed by my training in relational models including Control Mastery Theory, Attachment Theory, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and mind-body practices.
 I work with young adults, children, and families on problems including anxiety, depression, and interpersonal difficulties.